 During his time in the Marines, Michael deployed to Iraq and Afghanistan, trained foreign security forces, operated as an adviser to partnered nation government officials and tribal leaders and served as liaison officer to the U.S. Department of State and U.S. Agency for International Development.
 He is currently a Major in the Marine Corps Reserve.

 Michael graduated from Boston College with a Bachelor of Arts and he received his MBA from the Stern School of Business at NYU.
+He serves on the VLS Development Committee.

 Abby Porosky, Esq., Event Committee Member

 Abby Porosky is the Manager of Events and Community Development at One Mission, a pediatric cancer foundation.
 One Mission’s programs and services provides programs and services that lift the spirits of pediatric cancer patients and their families to help the healing and recovery process and make life more livable during treatment and hospitalization.
 Prior to One Mission, Abby worked at K Sports & Entertainment and Altus Marketing & Management.
 Abby is a coveted event planner, silent and live auction fundraising coordinator, and development expert.
 Abby received her J.D. from Suffolk University Law School.
+She serves on the VLS Event Committee.

 Sean Small, Esq., Development Committee Member